 securely store it in Cloud Storage, control access to it

-through Cloud Identity and Access Management and audit its use through Stackdriver Logging.
+through Identity and Access Management and audit its use through Cloud Logging.

 The following diagram shows images in Container Registry with attestations added by people and automated attestors.